MawiyaManzar/MawiyaManzar/README.md

 Hey, I'm Mawiya Manzar!
 I'm an aspiring AI engineer passionate about building intelligent, user-focused solutions that make a difference.
 I love diving into projects that blend creativity with code, whether it's crafting chatbots, designing recommendation systems, or exploring the latest in AI and ML.
-My journey is all about learning, experimenting, and sharing my progress—Bhai, you got this! 💪
+My journey is all about learning, experimenting, and sharing my progress.
 🛠️ What I Do

 AI & ML: Building conversational AI, recommendation engines, and data-driven apps using tools like LangChain, Pydantic, and Google's Gemini.